shahana308/real-time-whiteboard/README.md

    - **Start New**: Click **"Start New Whiteboard"** to generate a link.
    - **Join**: Paste an existing link into the form and join the session.

+## Future Plans

+- **Responsive Design**:

+  Enhance the whiteboard's UI and layout to ensure it is fully responsive and functional on different screen sizes and devices, including tablets and smartphones.
+  - Optimize canvas rendering for smaller screens.
+  - Adjust UI components for touch interactions.
+  - Ensure a seamless experience on both portrait and landscape orientations.

 ## Contributions

 Contributions are welcome!
 If you'd like to improve or add features, please fork the repository and submit a pull request.